Australian children's books

-One theme in Australian children's literature has been the wish of the settler population to make sense of their place in Indigenous country.
-Many children's books had been worded in such a way that they excluded Indigenous child readers.
-They also tended to have oppositions, such as black/white skin, rural/urban, traditional/modern, and Indigenous/non-Indigenous.
-As well, the books tended to define Indigenous Australians as 'a "past" people'.
+Many children’s books have been worded in such a way that they exclude Indigenous child readers and some of them were very outdated in their attitudes.
+In discussing Indigenous culture, they have tended to have oppositions, such as black/white skin, rural/urban, traditional/modern, and Indigenous/non-Indigenous instead of just telling the stories.
+As well, the books have tended to define Indigenous Australians as ‘other people’ and /or a ‘past people’.

 Stradbroke Dreamtime by Oodgeroo Noonuccal (Kath Walker), 1972